RafRomB/imml/README.md

 This package is designed for Incomplete Multi-View Clustering (IMC), which is a technique used to cluster data that is represented by multiple views or modalities where some of the views are missing for some of the samples.
-It implements different transformers, algorithms and pipelines for this task.
+It implements different algorithms, transformers, and datasets for this task.

 IMC is usually a hard problem because of the following reasons: